1. What's the vision?

 Yes, there are a few.
-This tech is not yet mature.
-As a result there are bugs and other frustrations to contend with.
-One being that the apps may not run in all types of web browsers - in some browsers they freeze.
+This concept is fantastic, but the tech is not yet mature.
+As a result there are bugs and hiccups.
+One is that the apps may not run in all types of web browsers - in some browsers they freeze.

 Also, the model has to download to your local machine.
 No one likes waiting.
 Therefore, to ensure a good user experience developers have to use small models that will download relatively quickly.
 A small model may not be as powerful, in terms of prediction accuracy, as a larger one would.